aws-ia/terraform-aws-eks-blueprints/examples/datadog/README.md

 # External Secrets Operator Kubernetes addon

-This example deploys an EKS Cluster with the External Secrets Operator.
-The cluster is populated with a ClusterSecretStore and SecretStore example using SecretManager and Parameter Store respectively.
-A secret for each store is also created.
-Both stores use IRSA to retrieve the secret values from AWS.
+This example deploys an EKS Cluster with the Datadog Operator.
+The cluster is populated with a secret containing the Datadog API key and a DatadogAgent custom resource is created using this key.

 ## How to Deploy